neo4j-contrib/py2neo/book/types.rst

 extends Python's built-in dictionary.
 This means that nodes and relationships are both mapping types that can contain property values, indexed by key.

-In a similar way to Neo4j, properties values may not be ``None``.
+Similarly to Neo4j, property values may not be ``None``.
 A missing property (i.e. no key present) is the idiomatic way to model absence of value.

 The *PropertyDict* class is described in more detail below.